Capture of Abimael Guzmán

-The Operation Victoria, popularly known as "The Capture of the Century" (La Captura del Siglo) or "The capture of Abimael Guzmán" (La Captura de Abimael Guzmán), was an operation conducted by the Special Intelligence Group (GEIN) on September 12, 1992 in which the leader of the guerrilla group the Shining Path, Abimael Guzmán, was captured.
+Operation Victoria, popularly known as "The Capture of the Century" (La Captura del Siglo) or "The capture of Abimael Guzmán" (La Captura de Abimael Guzmán), was an operation conducted by the Special Intelligence Group (GEIN) on September 12, 1992 in which the leader of the guerrilla group the Shining Path, Abimael Guzmán, was captured.
 This marked the beginning of the end of the Peruvian Internal Conflict.

 Development of the operation

 "El castillo"

 By July 25, GEIN agents managed to set up a surveillance post in front of the house suspected of being Abimael Guzmán's refuge.
 The house they set up was the home of a colonel of the now-defunct Peruvian Investigative Police (PIP), whom Jiménez asked for his collaboration, telling him that they were after an international gang linked to drug trafficking.
 The target house (where Guzmán was presumed to be) was designated as "El Castillo" while the area around "El Castillo" was designated as "Cancha 1".
 The area around the house of Germán Sipión Távara, alias "El Zorro" and national coordinator of Sendero Luminoso, was designated as "Cancha 2".
 The surveillance of Sipión's house, located in Balconcillo, was arranged so that said character could lead them to Guzmán's hiding place or some link that would lead them to Guzmán.
 For his part, the colonel of the house in front of "El Castillo" was a friend of Pablo Quinteros Tello, a friend of Montesinos and collaborator of the National Intelligence Service (SIN).
 The colonel told Quinteros about what Jiménez had told him, also asking him to intercede with Montesinos for the protection of his family.
 After a meeting at the SIN, the installation of a listening device was arranged, whose recordings were taken by the colonel to Quinteros and Quinteros transferred them to the SIN.
 Because previously the SIN and the GEIN had broken relations and the SIN had stopped financing them, through the listening devices, Montesinos collected information about what had happened and communicated it to Alberto Fujimori, who arranged that the operation carried out by the GEIN was not to be interfered with.
 Meanwhile, GEIN agents, in anticipation of other intelligence agencies interfering in their work, implemented their own security measures, including changing their nicknames, designating Jiménez as the "Chemist", Marco Miyashiro as the "Physicist" and Luis Valencia as the "Engineer" for Operation Victoria.
 Guzmán was given the nickname "Cachetón".